hoya012/deep_learning_object_detection/README.md

 *2019/june* - update CVPR 2019 papers and dataset paper.
 *2019/july* - update BMVC 2019 papers and some of ICCV 2019 papers.
 *2019/september* - update NeurIPS 2019 papers and ICCV 2019 papers.
+*2019/november* - update some of AAAI 2020 papers and other papers.